torokmarkwerner/torokmarkwerner.github.io/_posts/2022-07-12-why-yoda-speaks-like-that.md

 <p>Shakespeare is a good parallel to Yoda in that he also makes use of the syntactic freedom the users of Early Modern English enjoyed (cf. Right glad I am he was not at this fray. [<i>Romeo and Juliet</i>]).
 His archaic diction adds to his wisdom, and also, it results in a mysterious, mythical atmosphere that surrounds him as the misty swamp does his little hut.
 At the same time, it makes it harder for his listeners to decipher his message; a characteristic that <a href="https://www.theatlantic.com/entertainment/archive/2015/12/hmmmmm/420798/" target="_blank">some</a> might call "riddle-like".</p>

-<p>Nonetheless, being a speaking puzzle is not the only explanation for Yodish.
+<p class="highlighted-text">Nonetheless, being a speaking puzzle is not the only explanation for Yodish.
 It may well be quite the opposite.</p>

 <h2>Inversion</h2>